Staffwerke/vm-babysitter/README.md

 - To see Unraid notifications: 1) edit docker options and switch to advanced view, setting Network type to 'host' 2) Add the pulic SSH key counterpart you're using for remote backups into your local authorized_keys file (normally located at ~/.ssh/ folder)

-- **Disable VM autostart of the hosts you want to babysit**: Due the Unraid's quirky QEMU implementation, when a server is restarted, local checkpoints are lost.
-While VM-Babysitter can deal with this (thanks to Virtnbdbackup's resilience restoring lost checkpoints) it will refuse to check backups of VMs if these are running.
-Add the VMs you want to start automatically to `VM_AUTOSTART_LIST` option.
+- **Disable VM autostart of the hosts you want to babysit**: When a server is booted, local checkpoints are lost because they are stored in `/var/lib/libvirt/qemu/checkpoint`.
+While VM-Babysitter can deal with this (thanks to Virtnbdbackup's resilience restoring lost checkpoints from backups) it will refuse to check backups of VMs if these are running.
+In order to start VMs automatically, pass it selectively via `VM_AUTOSTART_LIST` option; so they will start right after initial checks has been performed.

 ### Generic example of full docker command for local backups: